How incredibly influential and admired leaders communicate.

 A manager who knows how to influence and motivate their team learns the preferences of each member to communicate with each of them appropriately.

+Often, managers lack purpose in their communication and assume their team members know what is expected from them because it is obvious, they may say.
 It is far better to over-communicate and provide extreme clarity than to assume everyone is old enough to know what is expected from them, consequently having a poor-performing team due to poor expectations.

 In the past, it has happened to me; an employee is underperforming, but they are skilled, have the intellectual capacity, and great attitude.
 The reason for their underperformance?
 Lack of direction and clarity from my side.